-In addition, the Arbitration Act has made provision for the establishment of the Alternative Dispute Resolution Centre.
-It is envisaged that the Centre will have a permanent existence with the object of facilitating the practice of alternative dispute resolution in Ghana.
+In addition, the ADR Act has made provision for the establishment of the Alternative Dispute Resolution Centre.
+It is envisaged that the Centre, when established, will have a permanent existence with the object of facilitating the practice of alternative dispute resolution in Ghana.
 The law provides a great deal of flexibility in terms of the choice of law, place of arbitration, selection of arbitrators and the language of proceedings.
 In each of these areas, the parties are given the priority to make a choice.
-The arbitral tribunal is vested with the power to decide on any of the matters when the parties are unable to reach a consensus on the issue in question.
+The arbitral tribunal is vested with the power to decide on any of the matters where the parties are unable to reach a consensus on the issue in question.
 With respect to the fees for arbitrators, there must first be an agreement between the parties and the arbitrator as to the amount payable.
 In calculating the amount payable, regard must also be given to the value of the subject matter, the complexity of the case and the agreed hourly fee rate.

-The National Labour Commission, as established by the Labour Act, 2003 (Act 651) is another important arbitral institution in Ghana.
-The National Labour Commission's mandate is to facilitate and settle industrial disputes through negotiation, mediation and arbitration.
+The National Labour Commission, as established by the Labour Act 2003 (Act 651), is another important arbitral institution in Ghana.
+The

+National Labour Commission's mandate is to facilitate and settle industrial disputes through negotiation, mediation and arbitration.
+Arbitration conducted by the National Labour Commission may be either voluntary or compulsory.
+The Labour Act 2003 (Act 651) stipulates that parties in industrial disputes involving strike and lockout, and essential services, shall be compulsorily referred to arbitration where the disputes persist after statutorily defined time limits.
 Currently, the National Labour Commission is usually the first point of call in the resolution of industrial disputes in Ghana.

-The Ghana Investment Promotion Centre Act, 2013 (Act 865) and the Minerals and Mining Act, 2006 (Act 703) state the dispute settlement procedures parties can resort to and provide for arbitration when disputes cannot be settled by any other means.
+The Ghana Investment Promotion Centre Act 2013 (Act 865) and the Minerals and Mining Act 2006 (Act 703) allow for parties (investors and the government) to resort to arbitration as one of the options for dispute resolution.
 These laws further provide that parties may refer the dispute to arbitration in accordance with UNCITRAL rules or within the framework of a bilateral agreement between Ghana and the investor's country.